joshfrench/om-wiki-fork/Documentation.md

 Return true if in the React rendering phase.
 Useful in `IWillMount` when establishing code that may run sync with render the first time and async thereafter.

+## Macros

+### component

+Sugar over `reify` for quickly putting together components that only need to implement `om.core/IRender` and don't need access to the owner argument.

 # om.dom